- Garden / Landscaping / Patio — 230

 by Greg N on Jun 3, 2016

-A mitre saw is a functional tool that lets you cut through numerous angles.
+A miter saw is a functional tool that lets you cut through numerous angles.
 It is a must-have item for woodworkers, carpenters, and anyone in the construction industry.
-You can choose among the many different mitre saws available on the market today, but the buying process can be confusing.
-This buying guide will help you find the best mitre saw that will fit your needs.
+You can choose among the many different miter saws available on the market today, but the buying process can be confusing.
+This buying guide will help you find the best miter saw that will fit your needs.

-All craftsmen know that the best mitre saw is the one that matches their requirements.
+All craftsmen know that the best miter saw is the one that matches their requirements.
 They know that there is no such thing as a one-size-fits-all.
 Some models can do better crosscuts, while others have better stability.
-Not all mitre saws have built-in clamps, as well as moulding and framing tools.
-Below are the basic features commonly found on mitre saws.
+Not all miter saws have built-in clamps, as well as molding and framing tools.
+Below are the basic features commonly found on miter saws.

-A mitre saw can cut in mitres, also known as angled cuts.
+A miter saw can cut in miters, also known as angled cuts.
 This type of saw will normally come with varying degrees angle for you to be able to cut different angled joints.
-However, you need to know that some models can only swing one way and let you mitre only one side.
+However, you need to know that some models can only swing one way and let you miter only one side.
 Most craftsmen prefer saws that cut on two sides.

 Many newer models let you do a sliding action as you cut.
 This movement allows you to move the tool out in order to make a wider cut width.
 This can be a very handy feature.